 Yet while the memory work reconstituting both personal and collective troll history is essential to the film’s politics, it is not essential to the film’s ethics.
 The political work of the film invites a rethinking of how through “capitalism, colonialism, racism, heteronormativity and other hegemonic power regimes… [which] function in complicity and compliance with intersecting institutionalized norms (gender, race, ethnicity, class, sexuality, age, dis/ability, geopolitical position, regimes of health/illness, human/earth other,” bodies such as Tina’s have always been disciplined and subjected to “unease, pain, discomfort, vulnerability” (Lykke 26), the (posthuman) ethical framework of the film rejects accountability frameworks that cannot undo constructions of self and other.
 As Abbasi underlines, Tina is troll.
 Ancient.
 Cthonic.
 There is nothing the matter with her.
 Tina is matter, primordial.
 Her wilding—which activates states of not-knowing—thus needs to be appreciated as an extension or outgrowth of rather than a symptom of her bewilderment.

 Tina’s wilding activates a complex of meanings related to materiality from ancient Greek and Latin.
 As Jeff Malpas notes, “the Greek word, ὕλη (hyle), which our words ‘matter’ and ‘material’ can be taken to translate, originally seems to have referred to wood – that from which things can readily be made” (Malpas 67).
 Abbasi’s film is nothing if not a love poem to wood and woods.
 Throughout the first part of the film, it is clear that Tina is most comfortable in the woods.
 She stands outside barefoot on the earth.
 She reaches towards the fox that comes to her window.
 She pets an elk.
-She pauses on the way to and from work in liminal zones like parking lots.
+She pauses on the way to and from work in liminal zones such as parking lots.
 There, she attends not to the landscape views, which in their cultural construction of a “way of seeing from a distance” (Andrews 22) offer the hubris of a human/god’s-eye view that renders the world an object, but rather to the smaller scales where contiguities, not distance, govern relations.
 She picks up a grub, and moves a beetle out of the way.
 (See fig. 3).
 Close-ups and insert shots underline how touch completes a circuit that connects “socialities and materialities crucial to living and dying with critters on the edge of disappearance so that they might go on” (Haraway 8).
 While smell alienates, touch connects Tina to her species-being (Gattungswesen) (Marx).